NHSDigital/hello-world-auth-examples/application-restricted-signed-jwt-tutorials/php/README.md

 ## Setting up your environment

 This example project was developed using PHP 8.
-This project does not have any dependency.
+This project does not have any dependencies.

 ## Checkout the GitHub Repository